Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Proposed Method

-To get 7 day ahead predictions, we have incorporated recursive learning in each of these models.
-If the COVID-19 parameters for the next 7 days is being predicted at ${n}^{th}$ day, in the first step, the COVID-19 parameter for just the next day (${n+1}^{th}$ day) is predicted by the model.
-This prediction for the ${n+1}^{th}$ day is then appended to the input to make the new input frame for prediction, which predicts the COVID-19 parameter for the ${n+2}^{th}$ day.
-This is process is repeated 7 times to get the output prediction for the 7 days (${n+1}^{th}$ day to ${n+7}^{th}$ day).
+To obtain 7-day ahead predictions, we have incorporated recursive learning in the proposed model.
+If the COVID-19 parameters for the next 7-days is to be predicted at the ${n}^{th}$ day, in the first step, the COVID-19 parameters for the next day (${(n+1)}^{th}$ day) will be predicted by the model.
+This prediction for the ${(n+1)}^{th}$ day is then fed back to the input to make the new input frame for predicting the COVID-19 parameters for the ${(n+2)}^{th}$ day.
+This process is repeated 7 times to get the predicted values for the 7-days (${(n+1)}^{th}$ day to ${(n+7)}^{th}$ day).
 An example of the process involved is shown in the Figure \ref{fig:recursive_learning}.
+This method can be applied to predict the COVID-19 parameters for a different time period by changing the period setting.
+However, to do a stable comparison, the prediction period has been set at 7-days for this study.
+Experiments are also done to study the effect of varying the look-back period used for prediction.

-\subsection{Step 3: Ensemble}
+\subsection{Step 5: Ensemble}

-After the predictions are obtained for subsequent 7 days, the predictions from the combination of models are aggregated using a weighted averaging.
-The weights are calculated based on the relative mean squared error (RMSE) obtained on validation data.
-15 days of data for India (01 April 2021 to 15 April 2021) is kept aside for this validation task.
+Once the predictions are obtained for subsequent 7-days, the predictions from the combination of models are aggregated using weighted averaging.
+The weights are calculated based on the relative mean squared error (R-MSE) obtained from model cross-validation on validation data.
+15 days of data for India (01 January 2022 to 15 January 2022) is kept aside for this validation task.

-The relative mean squared error and the relative mean absolute errors (RMAE) for d number of days are calculated using the equations \ref{eq1} and \ref{eq2}.
-The weights ($w_i$) for a model $i$ are given by the equation \ref{eq3}.
-And the final prediction on any date D is given by the equation \ref{eq4}.
+The relative mean squared error (R-MSE) for the validation data is calculated using the Eqs. \ref{eq1}.
+The weights ($w_i$) for the Model $i$ are given by Eq. \ref{eq3}, and the final prediction on any date D is given by Eq. \ref{eq4}.
+We have also compared our proposed ensemble method with an equally weighted ensemble technique.

-where, $RMSE(Model~i)$ is the relative mse obtained for $i^{th}$ model on validation data, n is the number of models involved in the ensemble.
+where, $R-MSE(Model~i)$ is the relative $mse$ obtained for the $i^{th}$ model on validation data, $n$ is the number of models involved in the ensemble.
+The transfer learnt model with less error is given a higher weight as per Eq. \ref{eq3}.